microsoft/vcpkg/docs/users/binarycaching.md

 First, you need to create an Google Cloud Platform Account as well as a storage bucket ([GCS Quick Start](https://cloud.google.com/storage/docs/quickstart-gsutil)].

 As part of this quickstart you would have configured the `gsutil` command-line tool to authenticate with Google Cloud.
-Vcpkg will use this command-line tool, make sure it is in your PATH.
+Vcpkg will use this command-line tool, make sure it is in your search path for executables.

 Example 1 (using a bucket without a common prefix for the objects):